-Nick Jonas, Chadwick Boseman & More Hunks Rock The MTV Movie Awards Red Carpet
+Nick Jonas, Chadwick Boseman & More Hunks Rock The MTV Movie & TV Awards Red Carpet

 So much eye candy!
-Nick Jonas, Michael B. Jordan, Chadwick Boseman, and more incredibly handsome stars hit the red carpet at the 2018 MTV Movie Awards!
-Take a look at the gallery below!
+All of your favorite incredibly handsome stars hit the red carpet at the 2018 MTV Movie & TV Awards on June 18, and boy did they look good!
+See their looks here!

-No awards show is complete without a fashion moment, and for this year’s MTV Movie Awards on June 18, Hollywood’s leading men came to slay!
+No awards show is complete without a fashion moment, and for this year’s MTV Movie & TV Awards on Monday, Hollywood’s leading men came to slay!
 Nick Jonas, 25, set the tone for the evening in a leather jacket, paired with a black and white shirt and black boots.
 The only thing missing is his new love Priyanka Chopra, 35!
 Following suit, Michael B. Jordan, 31, looked just as dapper in a black bomber and boots.
 However, he took his look to a whole new level with fitted floral pants.
 But, that’s no surprise as the Black Panther always kills it.

 And, speaking of Black Panther, Michael’s co-star Chadwick Boseman, 40, was also present.
 The actor, who recently had a major moment at this year’s Met Gala, looked too cool in an Off-White hand-painted denim on denim ensemble that was inspired by Impressionism.
 What a statement!
 However, Stranger Things’ Noah Schnapp stole the show with his maroon velvet suite jacket.
 How is he already an icon at 13-years-old.